 About Solar Cell

 A solar cell is an electrical device that converts light energy into electrical energy by the photovoltaic effect.
 Sunlight is reflected only on the ‘N’ region because electrons move through the ‘N’ region.
 The ‘N’-type region is placed on the upper side, and it is heavily doped; it is thinner than the ‘P’-type.
 The P-type region is thicker, doped lightly, and placed in the lower area.

 Therefore, as the sunlight falls on the N-type region, the light heats the N-type region, and a large number of negative-type electrons begin to move towards the positive P-type region.

-But here the depletion area does not support electrons to move towards the P-type region, and electrons start moving in the opposite direction, where electrons travel through a connected wire towards the ‘P’ region.
+But here, the depletion area does not support electrons to move towards the P-type region, and electrons start moving in the opposite direction, where electrons travel through a connected wire towards the ‘P’ region.

-In this way, the ‘direct current’ generated by the n-type region.
+In this way, the ‘direct current’ is generated by the n-type region.
 It can now be stored in a battery or converted to AC by inverters using this direct current.